 sense not to hate people just because they're different.

 Hate and fear may be the instinct, but with only a little examination

-we see that we all have desires and goals which put us into a minority.
+we see that we all have desires and goals which put us

 If we want the freedom to take part in our bit of differentness,